m4ttsch/omscs-notes-notes/information-security/wireless-and-mobile-security.md

 The metadata of all files in the filesystem is encrypted using the same random key: the *filesystem key*.
 The system generates this key when iOS is first installed, or when a user wipes and restarts the device.

 When a file is opened, it's metadata is decrypted first using the filesystem key, which reveals the encrypted file key.
 Next, the file key is decrypted using one or more class keys.
-Finally, the file is used to decrypt the file as it is read from flash memory.
+Finally, the file key is used to decrypt the file as it is read from flash memory.

 ## Security Quiz
 ![](https://assets.omscs.io/notes/4AA42396-DE28-4F4E-A5E9-19038D09F56B.png)